 The sensor of metal-detector is usually build up by three coils: one primary coil and two secondary coils.

-The product, which is to be investigated, is move through both secondary coils.
-If the product contains metal, a voltage Udiff different 0 is the result.
+The product, which is to be investigated, is moved through both secondary coils.
+If the product contains metal, a voltage Udiff different from 0 Volt is the result.

 We have designed a FPGA, type LATTICE ECP which supports control and evaluation of metal detectors.

 The FPGA generates a sinusoidal voltage by digital frequency synthesis.
 Frequency and amplitude of the voltage can be controlled by setting register values in the FPGA.

 Using the method of digital quadrature demodulation the FPGA controls two A/D converters, removes the carrier frequency out of Udiff and determines the real and the imaginary part of the envelope-voltage a(t).